pgu/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/02_team_member.md

 ![TM Share a project](images/TM_share_project.png "Share a project as team member")

-Then, you'll have to set the project's visibility to the team you want.
+Then, you set the project's visibility to the team you want.

 ![TM Set project visibility](images/TM_project_visibility.png "Set project visibility as team member")